deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Breadcrumbs navigation

-Displays a breadcrumbs navigation bar at the top of the editor for the current tab.
+Displays a breadcrumbs navigation bar at the top of the editor for the current tab, showing not only the file path, but also the class and function that is currently in focus.

 This setting is now on by default, but it might be turned off if you've been using VS Code with Settings Sync for a while.